11 astro hosting providers ranked by HRI™ in 2026. Rankings are never paid.

 Astro is a content-first frontend framework that ships zero JavaScript by default.
 Hosting it well means picking a platform that handles static output, edge functions for the dynamic bits, and the Astro adapter ecosystem.
 Vercel, Netlify, and Cloudflare Pages all have official Astro adapters and are the default deployment targets.
 For self-hosted Node SSR, Render and Railway are the most-used.
 GitHub Pages and Surge work for pure-static Astro sites.
-As of 2026, the leading astro hosting platforms are Netlify, Vercel, Cloudflare, the established category leaders.
-Below them, every other provider is ranked purely by HRI, an independent algorithmic rating combining trust signals, profile completeness, freshness, and performance.
-The leaders are pinned because they define the category; no platform pays for placement.
+As of 21 August 2026, the highest-scoring astro hosting on HostList are Netlify (88/100), Render (88/100), Exact Hosting (63/100), ranked purely by HRI, an independent algorithmic rating.
+No platform pays for placement and no position is chosen by hand.
+Separately, HostList editorially highlights Netlify, Vercel, Cloudflare, GitHub Pages as category-defining astro hosting platforms.
+That is an editorial shortlist, shown unranked and kept out of the scored list above.
 Rankings update continuously as Google review, Trustpilot, and profile data refresh.
 Each profile lists pricing where available, plan tiers, supported features, and verified customer rating data from Google and Trustpilot.
 Use the rankings below to compare providers head-to-head, or use HostMatch (hostlist.io/match) for a personalised recommendation based on your specific project requirements, traffic volume, and geographic audience.

 Astro is a frontend framework optimised for content sites: blogs, documentation, marketing pages, ecommerce storefronts.
 Its core promise is zero JavaScript by default, with islands of interactivity hydrated only where needed.
 The output is mostly static HTML, which makes Astro one of the cheapest and fastest frameworks to host.